-The Resource Guide for Parents will be released by the California Department of Education SOON.
-Meanwhile, download this Summary of the Resource Guide.
+The Resource Guide for Parents is available through the California Department of Education.

 In 2011 a group of 14 parents were invited by California Department of Education to develop a Parent Resource Guide for parents of deaf or hard of hearing infants and children.
 The guide includes information on a wide variety of topics and includes resources so that topics can be researched further.
 The committee members were selected from different organizations and agencies throughout California; 7 from Northern California and 7 from Southern California.